Budapestby VisitCity Guides

 Places to Avoid for Currency Exchange

-Hotels - Most hotels provide money exchange services but usually at unfavorable rates compared to dedicated exchange offices.
+Hotels - Most hotels will exchange money, but their rates are pretty bad compared to real exchange offices.

-Banks - Surprisingly, banks tend to offer less competitive rates for tourists compared to specialized exchange offices in the city.
+Banks - This might surprise you, but banks usually have worse rates for tourists than the exchange offices in the city.

 Busy pedestrian shopping street in Budapest with tourists and storefronts